 I found I gravitated towards it.
 I have always loved photographing people, and weddings open up so many opportunities to be creative about the way you approach this.
 For me this is being relaxed and approaching the wedding in a journalistic manner.
 I want to document the day as it is (not manipulate it or dictate what should happen in order to get a shot).
 There are so many stories, my job is to capture and record them.
 Key to that, for me, is to be unobtrusive as possible whilst keeping at the heart of what is going on.
 Being a wedding photographer can be such a buzz.
-The best bit is watching the interaction people and working out the stories that are developing throughout the day.
+The best bit is watching the interaction between people and working out the stories that are developing throughout the day.
+There is a lot of people watching.
 Photographing a wedding is not just about the bride and grooms story, it is everything that makes up the day.

 3. Describe your style?

 This is always a difficult one, the best way is to look at my gallery.
 But if I had to sum myself up, I would call myself a ‘documentary and reportage wedding photographer with a bespoke fine art style’.
 Hmmmmm, not really the snappy strap line that I was after, but it will have to do.
 The reportage and documentary is at the core of my work, the bespoke, fine art is the more creative images you capture as part of the day.
 I love the balance between the two.
 They combine to give a unique feel to the images form the day.